jackmuva/actions-playground/README.md

 bun dev
 ```

+## Todos
+- test step
+- test workflow
+- deploy workflow
+- when on deployed state, poll for trigger and update step ui

 ## Playground Goals
 ### Our goal:
 Have prospects and customers understand **what ActionKit is and what the value is**.
 We want to give them a frictionless experience